Diego Bossio: Political career

 He was appointed director of the Mendoza office of the Mortgage Bank, and on January 5, 2009, was named as the government's representative in the Board of Directors at the bank, a private-public partnership.
 Following a cabinet shakeup in July, Bossio succeeded the executive director of ANSES, Amado Boudou; Boudou was appointed Economy Minister.
 Bossio's wife had worked as an adviser to Senator Cristina Fernández de Kirchner before the latter's election as President of Argentina in 2007, and was subsequently appointed Adjunct Director of SIGEN, the federal comptroller's agency.
 Bossio's appointment as director of ANSES, which controls nearly a third of the national budget, prompted her resignation, however.

 Bossio's tenure at ANSES coincided with a number of significant new initiatives at the social insurance bureau.
 He oversaw implementation of the Universal Childhood Entitlement, a program fostering vaccination and higher school enrollment among the 30% of children living in poverty; as well as Conectar Igualdad, which purchased 3 million netbooks for secondary school students and teachers; and an initiative announced in April 2011 to include ANSES members in the Board of Directors of all 42 companies on the Buenos Aires Stock Exchange in which it holds a significant stake.
 Directors from the 15 companies affected (27 already had an ANSES board member) varied in their reaction to the initiative, from Banco Macro (which accepted the move), to Siderar (which entered into litigation with ANSES).

+Bossio was investigated for non-compliance with judicial rulings that ordered pension benefit adjustments.
+In one of these cases, initiated in 2007, he was charged for failing to comply with a ruling in favor of retiree Ruth Marianne Sandsted.
+Judge Ariel Lijo initially dismissed the charges, but the Federal Chamber revoked the dismissal, deeming it premature and ordering the investigation to continue.

+During his tenure as executive director of ANSES, Bossio was investigated for his role in the irregular hiring of three sons of Kirchnerist leader Luis D'Elía: Pablo Emanuel, Facundo Nahuel, and Luis Ignacio.
+All three had entered ANSES without meeting one of the necessary requirements: having completed secondary education.The case was initially dismissed by Judge María Romilda Servini, then reopened by decision of the Federal Chamber, and finally Servini ordered the prosecution of D'Elía's sons for abuse of authority and violation of public official duties.
+Bossio had signed a resolution to appoint one of the sons, while former Labor Minister Carlos Tomada did the same for the other two appointments.
+Both were questioned and dismissed by Servini.The judge justified Bossio's dismissal by invoking the principle of trust, arguing that the appointment file had passed through the line of ANSES officials responsible for verifying legality.
+In June 2019, prosecutor Javier De Luca before the Federal Criminal Cassation Chamber withdrew an appeal filed by prosecutor Germán Moldes, thus finalizing Bossio's definitive dismissal.